Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 no element has a matching @id attribute then the first element with a @name attribute matching the location will be found.

-*Does this needs an example with a context.*

 - identifier=loginForm
 - identifier=username
 - identifier=continue